brekru212/bits-n-bots/lessons/lesson4.md

 ### Tasks

-Your job is to automate the task of picking up and dropping off objects in the designated 'pick up' and 'drop off' zones.
+Your job is to create a delivery route for your dump truck.
+Using the claw, we want to pick up the object in the designated 'pick up' zone and drop it off in the 'drop off' zone.
 The route for your dump truck makes a square shape.

-At each corner of the square, the bot needs to drop off its current object while also picking up the one that is in the 'pick up' zone.
+For your first pickup route, you only need to pick up the object at the start of your route and drop it off at the end of the route!

 **1)** Make the robot move in a square using the movement and steering control blocks.
-(It will take some trial and error to get a perfect 90 degree turn)
+(It will take some trial and error to get a perfect 90 degree turn.
+Or, you can use the my block that we provide you)

+To make things exciting, make sure your square is at least two feet in length & width!

 **2)** Once that is working, think about how you can add the 'pick up' and 'drop off' features using the claw.
+(Hint, use the my blocks that we provide you)

+**2.1)** Can you make your dump truck pick up the object, move in a square, and then drop off the object ?
+Try it out.

 **3)** Now, what if your boss tells you that you need to travel this route more than once?
 Well, this is where the 'loop block' comes in handy.
 It lets you execute a set of blocks over and over again.
+Check out the cheat sheet we provide you for more info on the loop block.

 Experiment with the loop block, see if you can make the bot travel in the square shape several times without failure.
 Or, try making the loop stop after a certain amount of time.
 Or, if you're feeling crazy, make it go on forever!